Carbon Monoxide: A Deadly Poison and a Useful Neurotransmitter

 Sources of Carbon Monoxide

 Unfortunately, every year some people who have tried to keep warm in winter have died of carbon monoxide poisoning.
 Space heaters and stoves are frequently responsible for these deaths, which usually occur during power failures.
-Propane space heaters should never be used indoors and a gas stove should never be left on to warm a home.
+Propane space heaters should never be used indoors, and a gas stove should never be left on to warm a home.

 It's a good idea to plan how to keep warm before a potential power failure occurs.
 If you have elderly acquaintances with problems that may affect their safety, you might want to help them prepare for a power failure.
 It would also be a good idea to visit them when there is no power to see how they're doing.
-Elderly people and babies are much more susceptible to health problems in cold temperatures than people of other ages.
+Elderly people and babies are usually much more susceptible to health problems in cold temperatures than people of other ages.

 Why Is Inhaled CO Dangerous?